Identity element

-In mathematics, an identity element, or neutral element, of a binary operation operating on a set is an element of the set that leaves unchanged every element of the set when the operation is applied.
+In mathematics, an identity element or neutral element of a binary operation is an element that leaves unchanged every element when the operation is applied.
+For example, 0 is an identity element of the addition of real numbers.
 This concept is used in algebraic structures such as groups and rings.
 The term identity element is often shortened to identity (as in the case of additive identity and multiplicative identity) when there is no possibility of confusion, but the identity implicitly depends on the binary operation it is associated with.

 Definitions

 Let (S, ∗) be a set S equipped with a binary operation ∗.
 Then an element e of S is called a left identity element if e ∗ s = s for all s in S, and a right identity element if s ∗ e = s for all s in S. If e is both a left identity and a right identity, then it is called a two-sided identity, or simply an identity.

 An identity with respect to addition is called an additive identity (often denoted as 0) and an identity with respect to multiplication is called a multiplicative identity (often denoted as 1).
 These need not be ordinary addition and multiplication—as the underlying operation could be rather arbitrary.
 In the case of a group for example, the identity element is sometimes simply denoted by the symbol $e$.
 The distinction between additive and multiplicative identity is used most often for sets that support both binary operations, such as rings, integral domains, and fields.
 The multiplicative identity is often called unity in the latter context (a ring with unity).
 This should not be confused with a unit in ring theory, which is any element having a multiplicative inverse.
 By its own definition, unity itself is necessarily a unit.